 What is timbering?

 Timbering is a method to prevent trench side soil against collapse.
-During deep excavation the sides of the trench collapse if the soil is not hard.
-The sides of the trench are timbering to prevent collapse.
+During deep excavation, the sides of the trench collapse if the soil is not hard.
+The timbering prevents the side of the trenches against collapse.

 Necessity or Importance of Timbering: